 Faulty Head Gaskets

 The faulty head gasket is one of the most common problems of Subaru and was quite damaging due to engine oil leaks.
-This defect was not only widespread but lasted for about five years and two rounds.
-The faulty head gaskets suffered from leaks that occurred between the cylinder head and engine block, causing the oil or coolant to leak.
+The faulty head gaskets suffered from leaks between the cylinder head and engine block, causing the oil or coolant to leak.
+This defect was widespread and lasted for about five years and two rounds.

 Apparently, the coating used for the head gaskets succumbed to wear and tear at 100,000 miles.
-The problem was so bad that it forced Subaru to extend its powertrain warranty.
+The problem was so bad that Subaru was forced to extend its powertrain warranty.

 HOW OFTEN SHOULD YOU REPLACE YOUR BRAKES?